fltk-rs/fltk-webview/README.md

 ## Limitations
 - On windows, webview requires winrt headers, that means it's basically buildable with the MSVC toolchain.
 For Msys2/mingw, there are efforts to provide such headers, but nothing yet upstream.
+- On MacOS, unhandled exceptions arising from the objective-c code can cause application crashes.
 - On linux, I can't construct a GtkWindow from an FLTK window nor from an FLTK raw handle (XID).
 If you're able to do so, you're help is needed!

 ![alt_test](screenshots/ex.jpg)